MoritzMueller2508/EW_MobileApplicationen/documentation/classes.md

 >This class connects to the Bing Covid API.
 The data is imported from the api periodically and written to a csv to get the current numbers.
  We get the following data:
- ID (country)
  Updated (date)
  Confirmed (confirmed cases)
- ConfirmedChange (rate of change of cases from previous day) Deaths (confirmed deaths)
+ Deaths (confirmed deaths)
- DeathsChange (Rate of change of deaths from the previous day) Recovered (Recovered cases)
+ Recovered (Recovered cases)
- RecoveredChange (Rate of change recovered from the previous day)

 ## CoroniAssignment